Metaphysical Properties of Incense

 Parting Words

-As a spiritual tool, incense is used to purify the environment, enhance sacredness, and elevate mood.
-As a symbolic object incense is used in magical rituals to strengthen a spell, bless an object or person, or to banish negative energies.
+In magical rituals, it is used to strengthen a spell, bless an object or person, or banish negative energies.

 Leave a Reply